urmilshroff/flutter_demo/README.md

-# flutter_demo
+# Flutter Demo

-A demo app made with Flutter.
+A demo app made with Flutter and Dart, that can be compiled for both iOS and Android.